Johnson has publicly said that being excluded from the debates would doom his campaign

 The candidates needed to make a 15% polling threshold across several major national polls in order to qualify for the debates.
 The commission determined that the polling averages for the candidates had Clinton at 43%, Trump at 40.4%, Johnson at 8.4% and Stein at 3.2%.

-Johnson has publicly said that being excluded from the debates would doom
+Johnson has publicly said that being excluded from the debates would doom his campaign.

 Johnson said he wasn’t surprised by the decision to “exclude” him from the first debate.